Sable Dachshund: A Shifting Shade of Doxie Elegance

 Summary

-A dachshund with a base color (usually red or cream) and black-tipped hairs.
+A dachshund with a base color (usually red or cream) and black-tipped, banded hairs.

 Visual Look